SushiLab/IMB_Amplicon_Pipeline/README.md

 # 16S pipeline from the Sunagawa Lab
 ### Important updates
-- "blacklist" is now called "blocklist".
+- `blacklist` is now called `blocklist`.
-- The new added UPARSE function can take a few hours to run depending on data size.
+- The newly added uparse rule can take a few hours to run depending on data size.
 - There is now more documentation in the code and in the readme.
 - We added new options to the config file:
-  - Forward and reverse primer sequences, in case you don't have a primers file
+  - `FORWARD_PRIMER_SEQUENCE`: Forward primer sequences, in case you don't have a primers file (optional)
+  - `REVERSE_PRIMER_SEQUENCE`: Reverse primer sequences, in case you don't have a primers file (optional)
+  - `allowUntrimmed`: Option for `--discard-untrimmed` in cutadapt
+  - `runUSEARCH`: Perform USEARCH sequence alignment and search for last common ancestor
+  - `runDefCom`: Perform sequence alignment between Amplicon Sequence Variants and a reference sequence database of defined community members
-  - Reference sequence file for the usearch rule
+  - `REFERENCE_SEQUENCE_FILE`: Reference sequence file of the defined community members (optional, only needed if you run `runDefCom`)
-  - allowUntrimmed and runDefCom

 **AUTHORS: [Hans](https://github.com/hjruscheweyh), [Lilith](https://github.com/lilithfeer), [Chris](https://github.com/cmfield)**